samaraqlan-G/staircase-pointcloud-segmentation-/README.md

-# Geometric Segmentation of Steppable Surfaces in Simulated LiDAR Staircase Point Clouds
+# Robust Treadable Surface Segmentation of a
+Simulated 4-Step Staircase Point Cloud Using

-A comparative evaluation of four classical (non-learning) geometric segmentation methods for separating **steppable treads** from **risers** and **other** points in a synthetic 4-step staircase point cloud, framed for **stair-climbing robot perception**.
+RANSAC, PCA-Normal Analysis, and DBSCAN **.

 This repository accompanies a short IEEE-format paper and a runnable Jupyter notebook.
 Everything is dependency-light (NumPy + scikit-learn); Open3D is